 - CMSRESOL and CMSRESXA

 - DIG

-- · LDAP Client Applications
+- LDAP Client Applications

-- NDBSRVS

 - NFS (client)

 - NSLOOKUP

 - PING

 - RPCGEN and RPCINFO

 - TRACERTE

 - 1. By default, the code for the above services is installed when you install TCP/IP for z/VM, regardless of whether you intend to use all, or only a subset, of these services. - 2.
 Language Environment (LE) APAR VM64055 must be applied on any system where TCP/IP level 530 is used.
-While this APAR is incorporated within the z/VM version 5 release 3 System Deliverable, this requirement is cited here for consideration in the event one attempts to use TCP/IP for z/VM on a level of CP and CMS other than level 530 (as might be the case when migration testing is performed).
+While this APAR is incorporated within the z/VM version 5 release 4 System Deliverable, this requirement is cited here for consideration in the event TCP/IP for z/VM is installed on a level of CP and CMS other than level 540 (as might be the case when migration testing is performed).